piotrjaromin/brew-web/README.md

 # brew-web

-`mdsn` drivers need to be installed on system running go server code.
+`mDNS` drivers need to be installed on system running go server code.
 They are used to discover esp

 Connects to esp running in network(can be anything else with http endpoints).